 While the exact process varies slightly by the issuer, you will usually need the serial number and dollar amount from the money order’s detachable stub in order to track it.

-If you purchased the money order from a convenience store, grocery store, or large retailer like Walmart and you lost the money order stub, your store receipt may include the serial number.
+Note that if you purchased the money order from a convenience store, grocery store, or large retailer like Walmart and you lost the money order stub, your store receipt may include the serial number.
 If it doesn’t, the store may be able to reprint a version of the receipt that contains the serial number.
 You can request this at the money services desk.
-If you are unable to get a receipt with the serial number, you can try contacting the money order recipient for confirmation.

 Money Order Tracking Process by Issuer

-You can track your money order directly on the MoneyGram website.
-Your money order serial number is the 10- or 11-digit number shown on the receipt stub in red ink.
-Simply enter the serial number in the appropriate field, enter the dollar amount of the money order, then click on “Check Status” to track your money order.
+You can track your money order on the MoneyGram website.
+Your money order serial number is the 10- or 11-digit number shown on the receipt stub in red ink; enter it in the appropriate field, then enter the dollar amount of the money order and select “Check Status” to track your money order.

 Alternatively, you can call MoneyGram customer service at (800) 926-9400 and provide the money order serial number and the amount of the money order.

-Amscot does not provide online tracking for money orders.
+Amscot doesn’t provide online tracking for money orders.
 To track your money order, call Amscot customer service at (800) 333-6130 and give them the serial number from the receipt; if you’ve lost your money order receipt, customer service may still be able to assist you.

-Keep in mind that your bank may or may not offer tracking services; you may want to inquire before making a purchase.
-Representatives for Bank of America, Fifth Third Bank, PNC, Regions Bank, and U.S. Bank told us that they do offer tracking if you visit your branch and provide your money order receipt.
-Note that individual branches may charge for tracking money orders.
+Keep in mind that your bank may or may not offer tracking services; it’s best to ask before making a purchase.
+Note, as well, that individual branches may charge for tracking money orders.